mccurcio/mccurcio.github.io/_posts/data_science/2022-07-06-journalism-ds.md

 >**Summary**: This article outlines steps and questions for a beginner Data Scientist to ask when putting a Exploratory Data Analysis together.
 The article highlights suggested areas of research that a new data scientist should be mindful of.

-After being a scientist and biochemist for 15 years, I felt the desire and passion for learning the field of Data Science.
-Growing mammalian cells, purifying proteins for vaccines and therapeutics, and working in biotech allowed me to learn statistical ideas such as factorial analysis and Design of Experiments, to name a few areas.
+Being a scientist and biochemist for 15 years, I felt the desire to learn the field of Data Science.
+Growing mammalian cells, purifying proteins for vaccines and therapeutics, and working in biotech allowed me to learn statistical ideas such as factorial analysis and Design of Experiments, areas I enjoyed immensely.
 My past use and love of statistics made the transition an easy and logical step.

 Over the last several years, I have been using several on-line teaching sites to teach myself Data Science and increase my skills in Python, R, and SQL.
 Among the benefits of several on-line groups is building community and networking.
 I have found it helpful.